cslarsen/mickey-scheme-historic/README.md

     mickey> `(here is a date: ,@date)
     (here is a date: 2012 5 17)

+Mickey Scheme also supports delayed -- or lazy -- evaluation.
+That is, computations that are not executed right away.

+In fact, all languages that support evaluation control (for instance, via a macro facility) and first class closures should be able to *implement* lazy evaluation without any external library.

-Here is an example of lazy (or _delayed_) evaluation.
-Let's create a list `queue` with some code we want to execute at a later time.
+Let's create a list `queue` that contains some code we want to execute at a later time.

     (define queue
       (list (delay (display "One! "))